maxiH137/master-thesis/README.md

 2. Create TAL Conda environment or use a fresh Conda env and run pip install -r requirements.txt
 3. Install breaching (if not installed by requirements.txt)
 4. Change breaching files with the breaching files from this repository
-5. Set up WEAR and Wetlab dataset
+5. Set up WEAR and Wetlab data in /data
 6. Create checkpoints of DeepConvLSTM and TinyHAR with the TAL repository.
-Include them in folder "saved_models".
+Put them in folder "saved_models".

 ## Experiments